 Storage of dewatered IBP is allowed if:

-- Storage is only on the site were the IBP will be applied, and the quantity does not exceed what can be applied at that site
+- storage is only on the site where the IBP will be applied, and the quantity does not exceed what can be applied at that site

 Transfer to manure storage structures

 Before using a manure storage structure to store IBP, you must get written authorization from the MPCA and the county feedlot officer in delegated counties, or the county solid waste official in non-delegated counties, using the application form below.

 Vegetable processing plants make sweet corn silage available to farmers for use as animal feed.
 It produces a very acidic waste fluid with a high nutrient content and must be stored in a way to protect the environment.
 Anyone storing more than 1,000 tons of fresh sweet corn silage must obtain an MPCA permit.